L-1 visa: Limits on employment authorization

 A person in L-1 status generally may work only for the petitioning company.
 If the L-1 worker enters based on an L-1 blanket, however, it generally is possible for the worker to be moved in the same capacity to any other related company listed on the blanket.

 Criticism

 The L-1 visa program has been criticized for many reasons.
-Guestworker experts and critics have found that the program offers little labor and wage protections, limited skill requirements, and oversight.
-The visa enables employers to replace American workers while allowing outsourcing firms to conduct knowledge transfer to other countries.

 No Wage and Labor Protections

 A key problem that critics and labor experts have with the L-1 visa is that the program has no minimum wage requirement or wage protections, meaning companies can pay L-1 visa workers a far lower salary while in the United States.
 In one example, The U.S. Department of Labor fined Electronics for Imaging $3,500 for paying its L-1 visa workers $1.21 an hour and working some of them up to 122 hours a week.